How Do You Prevent Coffee Grounds From Escaping Through The Filter Of A French Press?

 When it comes time to plunge the filter down in your French press, do so slowly and gently.
 If you press down too quickly or forcefully, you risk forcing the grounds through the filter and into your coffee.
 Take your time and apply steady pressure to ensure a smooth and clean plunge.
 Remember, brewing coffee is a delicate process that requires patience and attention to detail.

-See also Can You Use A French Press For Making Bulletproof Coffee?
+See also Can You Use A French Press To Make Specialty Coffee Drinks?

 Clean Your French Press Regularly